RicDen/FlyByGen/README.md

 ## Documentation

 ### Where?
-The documentation for this project is create with sphinx and can be found via
+The documentation for this project is created with sphinx and can be found in the docs folder.
+It is planned to be hosted on github pages, but for now the simplest way is to clone the repository and open ```/docs/build/html/index.html```
 <!-- TODO: Add reference to extensive documentation -->

 ### How